Farmyard - Horse and Donkey

 Olive and Peaches

-But by the end of the month we were able to welcome Olive and Peaches.
-A mother and daughter pair of miniature donkeys.
-Olive is the mom with the all black nose and Peaches is her daughter with the white nose.
+Olive and Peaches are a mother and daughter pair of miniature Sicilian Donkeys.
+Olive is the mother, born December 2002 with the all black nose, and Peaches is her daughter, born September 2012, with the white nose.